PumasModel-Error models

 \[\mathrm{E}(Y|η) = μ \quad \mathrm{Var}(Y|η) = σ^2 \quad \textrm{if } ν>2\]

-The Student's t distributed model does not allow for FOCE estimation but requires LaplaceI().
+Note that a Student's $t$ distributed model does not allow for FOCE estimation but requires LaplaceI().

 Gamma